alain-cheng/THESIS/mirflickr25k-preprocessing/docs/README.md

 The StegaStamp encoder model used in this project can be downloaded from [here](https://drive.google.com/drive/folders/1EHvFEVXufdiaHM15wSAXcxFFzIgaMRFn?usp=drive_link).

-Once the model has been downloaded, make sure the model is in the same directory of this project and the model file is structured as follows:
+Once the model has been downloaded, make sure the model is in the root directory and the model file is structured as follows:

+    ├── assets
         ├── saved_models
             ├── saved_model.pb
             ├── variables
                 ├── variables.data
                 ├── variables.index

 ## Installation